randomtruffles/Dominion_League/_posts/2020-07-20-season-41-newsletter-part-2.md

 Every year, the League goes on hiatus for (essentially) the month of September for several reasons:

 * To give the moderators a break from the grind of season after season
-* To give everyone a chance to participate in the yearly championship
+* To give everyone a chance to participate in the yearly Shuffle iT championship
 * To align the calendar and avoid major holidays at crucial moments

 As such, Season 42 will begin six weeks after Season 41 ends, on October 12.